 Or perhaps you’d like to find out whether you have any hearing loss or not.
 Maybe you already have a hearing aid, but now’s about time for a check-up.

-No one works harder than Bayfields to get to know you as an individual and to take care of your eyes.
-Book an eye test today & discover why we’re different.
+No one works harder than Bayfields to get to know you as an individual and to take care of your eyes and ears.
+Book an appointment today & discover why we’re different.

 For almost any modern website to work properly, it needs to collect certain basic information on its users.
 To do this, a site will create files known as cookies – which is a small file of letters and numbers – on its users’ computer, tablet, mobile or other devices.
 These cookies are designed to allow the website to recognise its users on subsequent visits, or to authorise other designated websites to recognise these users for a particular purpose.

 Cookies do a lot of different jobs which make your experience of internet browsing much smoother and more interactive.
 For example, they are used to remember your preferences on websites you visit often, to remember your user ID and the contents of your shopping baskets, and to help you navigate between pages more efficiently.
 They can also help ensure that the advertisements that you see online are more relevant to you and your interests.
 Some data collected is designed to detect high-level browsing patterns and approximate geographical location to improve user experience.

 Some websites may also use web beacons (also known as pixels or tags) to collect information.
 Web beacons collect limited information, including a cookie number, a timestamp, and a record of the page on which they are placed. websites may also carry web beacons placed by third party advertisers.
 These beacons do not collect any personally identifiable information and are only used to track the effectiveness of a particular advertising campaign (for example by counting the number of visitors).
 For the purposes of this policy, the term “cookie” includes cookies, pixels, tags or similar technology.